bureaugewas/DAMP/README.md

                         auth=(client_id, client_secret))
 print(response)
 ```
-7.
+7. The changes to the endpoint should now appear in the user interface

-Deleteting data via endpoint
+## Deleteting data via endpoint
-5. Deleting will delete an existing endpoint using a DELETE method
+5. Deleting will delete an existing endpoint using a DELETE method:
 ```
 headers = {'Content-type': 'application/json'}
 body = {"name":"<name>"} OR
 body = {"endpoint":"/api/fetch/<name>"}
 ```
-6. Add the headers and body to the request and run the Python script
+6. Add the headers and body to the request and run the Python script:
 ```
 response = requests.delete('http://127.0.0.1:5000/api/delete',
                         headers=headers,